oryanmoshe/debezium-timestamp-converter/README.md

 ![](https://github.com/oryanmoshe/debezium-timestamp-converter/workflows/Run%20Tests/badge.svg?branch=master) ![](https://github.com/oryanmoshe/debezium-timestamp-converter/workflows/GitHub%20Release/badge.svg) ![](https://github.com/oryanmoshe/debezium-timestamp-converter/workflows/GitHub%20Package/badge.svg)
 # Debezium Timestamp Converter
-This is a custom converter to use with debezium (using their SPI, introduced in version 1.1)
+This is a custom converter to use with debezium (using their SPI, introduced in version 1.1).
-You can use it to convert all temporal data types (in all databases) into a specified format you choose.
+You can use it to convert all temporal data types (in all databases) into a specified format you choose in ```generic``` conversion mode.
+There is also a PostgreSQL-specific conversion mode if your data source is PostgreSQL only.
+The current ```TimestampConverter``` plugin implementation here is tested with Debezium ```1.3.0 Final```, but should work with older version until ```1.1``` as well.

 ## Usage
 You can either download the `.jar` file from the [releases](https://github.com/oryanmoshe/debezium-timestamp-converter/releases) and include it in your connector's folder, or add the converter as a dependency to your maven project.